 For example, with today's steep rise in inflation, nonprofits with a healthy operating reserve fund are better positioned to adapt to increased prices for labor and goods—without putting themselves at risk.

-If a nonprofit can save enough money to meet its operating needs for more than twelve months, those additional funds can be used to start new programs or to seed an endowment and create further organizational sustainability.
+As a best practice, nonprofits should set aside enough operating reserves to fund 6-12 months of regular operations.
+If a nonprofit can save enough money to meet its operating needs for more than twelve months, those additional funds can be used to start new programs or to seed an endowment and establish further organizational sustainability.

 Capital Reserves